rstudio/learnr/README.md

 the CRAN version of [`packrat`](https://github.com/rstudio/packrat/) will not find all of your dependencies to install when the tutorial is deployed.
-To deploy tutorials containing broken exercise code, install the development version of `packrat` will find dependencies per R chunk within the tutorial.
+To deploy tutorials containing broken exercise code, install the development version of `packrat`.
+This version of `packrat` is able to find dependencies per R chunk, allowing for *broken* R chunks within the tutorial file.

 ``` r
 devtools::install_github("rstudio/packrat")